friesofdoom/FriesBSCam/README.md

 Look-At bone binding offset of the camera is an Obrital Type.

 MinTime='4.0' \
-Minimum time that this camera is avtive for
+Minimum time that this camera is active for

 MaxTime='8.0' \
-Maximum time that this camera is avtive for
+Maximum time that this camera is active for